By ELENA BECATOROS, OLEKSANDR STASHEVSKYI and CIARAN McQUILLAN

 — A captured Russian soldier accused of killing a civilian awaited his fate in Ukraine’s first war crimes trial.
 Sgt.
 Vadim Shishimarin, 21, could get life in prison.

-Serhiy Haidai, the governor of Luhansk, said Russian forces were especially focused on the Lysychansk-Bakhmut highway, the only road for evacuating people and delivering humanitarian supplies.
+Serhiy Haidai, the governor of Luhansk, said Russian forces shelled the Lysychansk-Bakhmut highway from multiple directions, taking aim at the only road for evacuating people and delivering humanitarian supplies.

-“The road is extremely important because it’s the only connection to other regions of the country,” he said via email.
-“The Russians are trying to cut us off from it, to encircle the Luhansk region.”
+“The Russians are trying to cut us off from it, to encircle the Luhansk region,” he said via email.

 Another city, Rubizhne, has been “completely destroyed,” Haidai said.
 “Its fate can be compared to that of Mariupol.”